wp-plugins/sp-rental-manager/readme.txt

 * Integrate google maps into your listing view page
 * More to come!
 * Click here to  learn more about the premium version: http://smartypantsplugins.com/sp-rental-manager-plugin/
+* Custom form builder allows you to build the application the way you want!

 == Installation ==